jrook1445/wannaroo-basic-industries/README.md

     2) update sprite numbers in docs/wrbi_house_defaults_food_good_bdmt_all_climates.ods
     3) copy/paste house sprites into houses.nfo

-    I built this newgrf on Linux Mint 19.3 using gcc version 7.5.0, NML version master @ 9-May-2020, and grfcodec version 6.0.6 r991.
+    I built this newgrf on Linux Mint 19.3 using gcc version 7.5.0, NML version 0.5.2, and grfcodec version 6.0.6 r991.

     Translations gladly accepted.
 Please open an issue on GitHub (https://github.com/jrook1445/wannaroo-basic-industries) and attach your lang file so I can include it in a release.